ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 ListView Layouts
 ----------------

-The layout of the items in a
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__ can be controlled by these properties:
+The layout of the items in a :ref:`ListView <sdk_qtquick_listview>` can be controlled by these properties:

--  `orientation </sdk/apps/qml/QtQuick/ListView#orientation-prop>`__ -
+-  :ref:`orientation <sdk_qtquick_listview#orientation-prop>` - controls
-   controls whether items flow horizontally or vertically.
+   whether items flow horizontally or vertically.
 This value can be either Qt.Horizontal or Qt.Vertical.
--  `layoutDirection </sdk/apps/qml/QtQuick/ListView#layoutDirection-prop>`__
+-  :ref:`layoutDirection <sdk_qtquick_listview#layoutDirection-prop>` -
-   - controls the horizontal layout direction for a horizontally-oriented view: that is, whether items are laid out from the left side of the view to the right, or vice-versa.
+   controls the horizontal layout direction for a horizontally-oriented
+   view: that is, whether items are laid out from the left side of the view to the right, or vice-versa.
 This value can be either Qt.LeftToRight or Qt.RightToLeft.
--  `verticalLayoutDirection </sdk/apps/qml/QtQuick/ListView#verticalLayoutDirection-prop>`__
+-  :ref:`verticalLayoutDirection <sdk_qtquick_listview#verticalLayoutDirection-prop>`
    - controls the vertical layout direction for a vertically-oriented
    view: that is, whether items are laid out from the top of the view down towards the bottom of the view, or vice-versa.
-This value can be either `ListView </sdk/apps/qml/QtQuick/ListView/>`__.TopToBottom or `ListView </sdk/apps/qml/QtQuick/ListView/>`__.BottomToTop.
+This value can be either :ref:`ListView <sdk_qtquick_listview>`.TopToBottom or :ref:`ListView <sdk_qtquick_listview>`.BottomToTop.

-By default, a `ListView </sdk/apps/qml/QtQuick/ListView/>`__ has a vertical orientation, and items are laid out from top to bottom.
-The table below shows the different layouts that a `ListView </sdk/apps/qml/QtQuick/ListView/>`__ can have, depending on the values of the properties listed above.
+By default, a :ref:`ListView <sdk_qtquick_listview>` has a vertical orientation, and items are laid out from top to bottom.
+The table below shows the different layouts that a :ref:`ListView <sdk_qtquick_listview>` can have, depending on the values of the properties listed above.

 **ListViews** with Qt.Vertical orientation
 Top to bottom